VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 to track when reservations expire.

-Modeling this complex behavior with sequences of messages and the requirement for a timer is best done using a workflow.
+Modeling this complex behavior with sequences of messages and the requirement for a timer is best done using a process manager.

 ## Aggregates and Aggregate Roots